elibroftw/blog.elijahlopez.ca/content/posts/literary-analysis/flash-boys-a-wall-street-revolt-michael-lewis.md

   - Microwave links connect all exchanges nearby (Toronto to CME, European markets)
   - Microwaves slow down when there is rain.
 You can collect data from weather stations and see the difference in market quality when there is rain and without
 - Telecommunication companies (Verizon) had no idea the power they had
+- The old fiber optics from Chicago to New Jersey which weren't straight themselves were innovations since they improved from copper wires

-### Flash Boys Chapter 2
+### Chapter 2 - Brad's Problem

-- Brad Katsuyama, RBC employee
+- Brad Katsuyama, RBC employee, WLU grad
+  - RBC engaged in agency trading, which means executing trades on behalf of clients
   - Got sent to Wall Street, NYC at 24 in 2002
   - Middleman between investors to trade large quantities (millions) of shares
 - RBC, ninth biggest bank in the world at the time, but no name on Wall Street